NghiaTran-Billy/Probability-and-Statistics-Assignment/README.md

 1. Clone the repository: git clone https://github.com/NghiaTran-Billy/Probability-and-Statistics-Assignment.git
 2. Open `BTL_XSTK.pdf` to read the full report.
+3. Rmarkdown and visualization on Kaggle Markdown link: [Kaggle](https://www.kaggle.com/code/trungnghatrnk24hcmut/probability-and-statistics-assignment).
-3. For hands-on exploration:
+4. For hands-on exploration:
-- Download the dataset from [Kaggle]((https://www.kaggle.com/datasets/iliassekkaf/computerparts)).
+- Download the dataset from [Kaggle](https://www.kaggle.com/datasets/iliassekkaf/computerparts).
 - Run any accompanying scripts (to be added) for statistical computations and visualizations.

 Feel free to fork and contribute improvements, such as translating the report to English or adding interactive Jupyter notebooks!